-Any non-compliance in the vaccination or import documents give places to a ban of the dog or the whole team from the race.
+Any non-compliance in vaccinations or import documents will result in a ban on entry into the race for the animal concerned or the entire team.

-In the case of additional examinations or vaccinations to be carried out before the race, requested by the administration, the musher must do so at his own expense.
+In the context of additional examinations or vaccinations to be carried out before the race, requested by the administration, the musher must do so at his own expense.